-I would like to put well-documented and functioning projects online as example designs.
+Well-documented and functioning projects will be placed online as example designs.

-If you have a working prore we could make available, that would be welcome.
+If you have a working pcore we could make available, that would be welcome.
 Please put it in the appropriate directory structure and send me a zip/tar file.

-Please follow this structure in your report:
+Please follow the following structure in your report:

-Overview A high-level description of the project: goals, block diagram, brief description of IP used, modified, created, or where it came from.
+Overview A high-level description of the project: motivation for doing the project, goals, block diagram, brief description of IP used, modified, created, or where it came from.